Megadeth (1983-2002, 2004-present) is a Thrash Metal band from Los Angeles, California, USA.

-Megadeth was formed by ex-Metallica member Dave Mustaine shortly after he was "asked to leave" Metallica early in their career.
-Founded in San Francisco, California, U.S.A. in 1983, Megadeth comprised of Dave Mustaine (guitar/vocals), Dave Ellefson (bass), Chris Poland (guitar) and Gar Samuelson (drums) although earlier line-ups have reportedly featured guitarists Kerry King (of Slayer) and Greg Handevidt (of Kublai Khan), among others.
+egadeth was formed by ex-Metallica member Dave Mustaine shortly after he was "asked to leave" Metallica early in their career.
+Founded in San Francisco, California, USA in 1983 but soon relocating to Los Angeles, Megadeth comprised of Dave Mustaine (guitar/vocals), Dave Ellefson (bass), Chris Poland (guitar) and Gar Samuelson (drums) although earlier line-ups have reportedly featured guitarists Kerry King (of Slayer) and Greg Handevidt (of Kublai Khan), among others.
 Shortly after their founding they were signed to the independent 'Combat' label.
 The name Megadeth came from a TV newscast Mustaine had been watching where a politician of the time gave a speech on nuclear war and described the "mega deaths" that would occur if such a thing were to happen.

 Following a period (approximately two years) of heroin problems Mustaine got his army marching into the 1990s.
 Poland was back and gone again, and so was Behler, and in their place sat Marty Freidman and Rick Menza.
 Rust In Peace (1990), with its anti-nuclear war message, received critical acclaim, and the follow up Countdown To Extinction (1992), with its message on ecological disaster became one of their more popular works; this would also the point at which melody would be introduced into their music.
 Megadeth also toured heavily during this time to further boost their exposure,making them a big league act rivaling their nemesis Metallica.